lewagon/dotfiles/02-OOP/02-OO-Advanced/TEACHERS.md

 p my_country_side_house #=> ?????
 ```

-- What if you want to print out the name, width and length of my house, how would you do that?
+- What if you want to print out the name, width and length of the house, how would you do that?
 You will have to create a getter for that or otherwise you can't access it:

 ```ruby
 def name